 Fat has 38.1 kJ per gram and has by far the highest energy content.
 The term "joule" comes from the English physicist JP Joule that indicates the energy required to increase the temperature of 1g of water by 1 ° C. 1,000 joule equals 1 kilojoules (kJ).
 In everyday use, however, the more common unit is the kilocalorie (kcal).
 Where: 4.184 kJ = 1 kcal .

-To lose a kilogram body fat, you must therefore save around 7,000 calories.
+To lose a kilogram body fat, you must thus save around 7,000 calories.
 With the aim to lose one kilogram of fat in a week, that would be 1,000 calories per day.
 This is not an easy task and even not recommended.
 But what is the best way to proceed?
 Eat less?
 Or just move more?
-Find the answers in the following articles:

 The signals to which we must pay close attention to are: